 Heading down south to San Diego is the Mission Trails Regional Park 5 Peak Challenge.
 Mission Trails is the largest municipal park in California and the sixth largest in the entire United States.
 The park lies in the heart of San Diego and has about sixty-five miles of trails.
 The park has a series of peaks with the tallest of those being Cowles Mountain at 1,593 feet.
 There are also four other notable peaks: Pyles Peak, Kwaay Paay Peak, South Fortuna, and North Fortuna.

 With these five peaks, the park headquarters created a 5 Peak Challenge.
 Individually the trails range from mild to moderate and the most difficult ones take about a few hours to complete.
 The time frame to complete the challenge is one year.
-However, many people have ambitiously created a route that can have all peaks completed in one day.
+However, a small percentage of people have ambitiously created a route that can have all peaks completed in one day.
 Through this route the challenge takes on a whole new meaning.
-Most ambitious hikers aspire to complete the challenge in a day.
-If you don’t, don’t let that take anything away from you.
-Completing the challenge in a day is rather difficult and has a total distance of nearly twenty miles in one day.
-For 2019, one of my hiking goals is to complete the 5 peak challenge within one day.
+Completing the challenge in a day is rather difficult and has a total distance of nearly twenty miles.

 To complete the challenge, take a selfie at the top of each peak and submit it via email to the Mission Trails Regional Park.
 After about one week the park will issue a certificate of completion and a logo pin.
 The certificate and pin can be picked up at the park’s visitor center between 10 a.m. and 4 p.m.